aburd/backend_engineering_handbook/markdown/00-introduction.md

 # cover_image:
 ---

 Welcome to the Backend Web Developer's Handbook.
-You may be here because you would like to start your career as a backend web developer and you don't know where to start.
-Or perhaps you've just heard terms like "backend engineer", "backend developer", or "serverside engineer", and you want more context.
+You may be here because you want to start your career as a backend web developer and you're not sure where to start.
+Or perhaps you've just heard terms like "backend engineer", "backend developer", or "server-side engineer", and you want more context.
 Or maybe you're already a backend web developer, but you want a refresher.
 Further still, maybe you are just someone working in web-development and you want some clarity on what people mean by "backend".
-Well, this resource is for you.
+Well, this resource will give you a high-level understanding on many of the topics a backend web developer should know about.

 ## The breadth and depth of this guide

-Before starting to read this, remember that this guide is meant to be just that, a guide.
-Think of this like a hiking guide, a hiking guide will show you the layout of the area, the broad peaks and valleys, contextualize each area and even lead you to some nice streams and rivers.
-They will *stick to the trail for the most part* and they will **not** be teaching you comprehensively about the entire ecosystem.
-Which is to say, should you the reader want to become an expert, reading this will not get you there.
+Before we begin, just remember that this handbook is simply a guide, not an encyclopedia.
+I would liken this guide to hiking with a trail guide: a hiking guide will show you the layout of the area, the broad peaks and valleys, contextualize each area and maybe even lead you to some overlooked streams.
+They will, however, *stick to the trail* for the most part and they will **not** be teaching you comprehensively or in much detail about the entire ecosystem.
+Which is to say, should you want to become an expert, only reading this will not get you there.
 However, it may be a good first step!

 In essence, the **breadth** of this guide will be very wide, I will guide you through a lot of territory!
 The **depth** of this guide will be very shallow, I will not go into any great detail on any one topic.